kyverno/policy-reporter-docs/content/en/ui/11-api-reference.md

 category: 'Policy Reporter UI'
 ---

-Reference of all available HTTP Endpoints provided by Policy Reporter UI
+Reference of all available HTTP endpoints provided by the Policy Reporter UI.

 ## Core APIs